MicrosoftDocs/architecture-center/docs/solution-ideas/articles/autonomous-systems-content.md

 ![AirSim screenshot](../media/machine-teaching-4-3-2.png)

 AirSim works as a plug-in to Epic Games' [Unreal Engine](https://www.unrealengine.com) editor, providing control over building environments and simulating difficult-to-reproduce, real-world events to capture meaningful data.
-AirSim leverages current game engine rendering, physics, and perception computation to create an accurate, real-world simulation.
+AirSim uses current game engine rendering, physics, and perception computation to create an accurate, real-world simulation.

 This realism, based on efficiently generated ground-truth data, enables the study and execution of complex missions that are time-consuming or risky in the real world.
 For example, AirSim provides realistic environments, vehicle dynamics, and multi-modal sensing for researchers building autonomous vehicles.
 Collisions in a simulator cost virtually nothing, yet provide actionable information to improve the design of the system.